Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

 The Hubbard model \cite{hubb63} is widely used to describe strongly interacting electrons in periodic potentials (associated with natural ionic lattices in condensed-matter systems) and most recently ultracold atoms trapped in artificial optical lattices.
 The Hubbard model Hamiltonian for $N$ fermions is given by

-where $<i,j>$ denotes summation over nearest-neighbor sites and $\sigma$ sums over the up ($\uparrow$) and down ($\downarrow$) spins, with $n_{i\sigma} = c_{i,\sigma}^\dagger c_{i,\sigma}$.
+where $<i,j>$ denotes summation over nearest-neighbor sites and $\sigma$ sums over the up ($\uparrow$) and down ($\downarrow$) spins, with $n_{i\sigma} = a_{i,\sigma}^\mydagger a_{i,\sigma}$.
 The parameters $t$ and $U$ are the hopping parameter and the on-site repulsion, respectively.

-In particular, following an early publication \cite{igaw95}, the method of restoration of spin symmetries has been applied with increasing numerical sophistication in the case of one-dimensional Hubbard chains \cite{tomi04,tomi09,schm05,scus13}.
-Partially two-dimensional Hubbard geometries (e.g., 2$\times$2 and 2$\times$4 plaquettes) have also been studied \cite{scus12} using the spin-projected HF approach.
+In particular, following an early publication \cite{igaw95}, the method of restoration of spin symmetries was applied with increasing numerical sophistication in the case of one-dimensional Hubbard chains \cite{tomi04,tomi09,schm05,scus13}.
+Partially two-dimensional Hubbard geometries (e.g., 2$\times$2 and 2$\times$4 plaquettes) were also studied \cite{scus12} using the spin-projected HF approach.
 Interestingly, it was shown that the exact ground-state in a four-site Hubbard plaquette can be recovered by the spin-projected wave function irrespective of the interaction strength \cite{fres14}.
-A combination of spin projection with Gutzwiller-type double-occupancy screening has been also applied to 2D Hubbard lattices \cite{scus16}.
+A combination of spin projection with Gutzwiller-type double-occupancy screening was also applied to 2D Hubbard lattices \cite{scus16}.

-The restoration of the total-spin symmetry has been employed further to describe the ground-state correlations and dissociation profiles of natural molecules \cite{scus11,scus12.2,scus13.2} familiar from quantum chemistry.
-Example of investigated systems are O$_2$, N$_2$, H$_2$O, [Cu$_2$O$_2$]$^{2+}$ core, etc. A projected coupled cluster theory is being also developed for both natural molecules and the Hubbard model.
+The restoration of the total-spin symmetry was employed further to describe the ground-state correlations and dissociation profiles of natural molecules \cite{scus11,scus12.2,scus13.2} familiar from quantum chemistry.
+Examples of investigated systems were O$_2$, N$_2$, H$_2$O, [Cu$_2$O$_2$]$^{2+}$ core, etc. A projected coupled cluster theory is being also developed for both natural molecules and the Hubbard model.
 It was shown \cite{scus17} that spin restoration via projection techniques significantly improves unrestricted coupled-cluster-method results while reimposing the required good quantum numbers.